cyrus-/graphite/README.markdown

 Graphite
 --------
 An active code completion system for Java.
-See the webpage for more information, a video and a paper.
+See the webpage for more information, a video and a paper:

   http://www.cs.cmu.edu/~NatProg/graphite.html